Telos Alliance Container Backup and Restore Tool - Beta

 Automatically handles container states (running or stopped) during restoration.

 Note: When restoring to a system where the Docker images of the containers are not downloaded, you will be prompted to log into Quay to pull them again.
-Should this fail, you may log in with the command below before running the restore-tac
+Should this fail, you may log in with the command below before running the tabr-restore

 utility.